trendmicro/terraform-provider-conformity/docs/resources/conformity_communication_settings.md

      * `resolution_override` (Object) - (Optional) Service Now resolution override options with properties like `close_code` and `close_notes`.

 Other arguments:
+ - `manual` - Bool.
+Only available for sns and service_now configuration, when it is `true` it enables user to manually send individual checks.
+Default value is `false`.
  - `filter` - (Optional) Max number 1.
 List:
      * `categories` (Array of String) - (Optional) An array of category (AWS well-architected framework category) strings from the following: security | cost-optimisation | reliability | performance-efficiency | operational-excellence